5 myths and misconceptions about electric trucks

 Finally, the batteries for electric vehicles are now mass-produced.
 Their weight and size are decreasing, and recycling is becoming more widespread, resulting in lower overall production costs for electric trucks.
 By 2030, the total cost of ownership (TCO) of an electric truck for distribution will be equivalent to or even lower than that of a combustion engine truck, with the added advantages of silence, zero emissions, flexibility and comfort, and respect for the environment!

 There's much talk about the range of electric vehicles, but the most important thing is not necessarily to offer the greatest range.
 Instead, it's about offering a range suited to the real needs of transporters, whether for urban or regional distribution, worksite trucks or waste collection.
 For electric truck manufacturers such as Renault Trucks, it is a question of tailoring vehicles to the specific needs of hauliers.
-Each type of route and application corresponds to a particular model of electric truck (16, 19 or 26 tonnes), with the right number of batteries (from three to six, although most users carry four).
+Each type of route and application corresponds to a particular model of electric truck (12 tonnes for the French market, 14 tonnes for other European markets, 16 tonnes, 19 tonnes or 26 tonnes), with the right number of batteries packs (from three to eight).

 Finally, it is also important to remember that effective braking can save between 20 and 40% of energy.
 Good driving habits will extend the vehicle's range even further.
-The range of a Renault Trucks electric truck can reach 400 km depending on the model of vehicle and its use.
-And in any case, we guarantee all our customers - such as Transports Delanchy - the necessary power regardless of the age of the batteries.
+The range of a Renault Trucks electric truck can reach up to 460 km (Renault Trucks E-Tech T 585) and 600 km (Renault Trucks E-Tech T 780) respectively on a single charge (Based on 32T GCW).
+Consumption and range will depend on usage and operating condition.
 Renault Trucks contractually guarantees to maintain up to 80% of the energy in the batteries of its electric trucks for the entire duration of the contract.
-No other manufacturer offers this!

 In fact, charging an electric truck is very easy!
 All you need is an industrial three-phase socket (400 volts - 22 kW).
 Vehicles are fully charged overnight at the depot and the driver's working day can begin.